Facilitate LBS services planning and provide service coordination

 Coach participant(s) on running their own team meetings and prepare them for graduation from the program.

-Clear Writing Workshop
+Clear Communication Workshop

-Clear Writing training can help you:
+Clear Communication training can help you:

 Attract clients and customers